dongyingname/chatApp/README.md

 ```
 in each of the chatApp and chatty_server directory.

-To run the web server run the following command in terminal:
+To run the web server and the WebSocket server run the following command in terminal:

 ```
 $npm start
 ```
-in a sperated terminal in each of the chatApp and chatty_server directory.
+in a seperated terminal in each of the chatApp and chatty_server directory.

 - To view the ChattyApp page go to http://localhost:3000/.